rjanapa/rjanapa/Dropbox.md

 <b>Dropbox</b><br>

-File hosting service like Dropbox or Google Drive. <br>
+File hosting service<br>
 Cloud file storage enables users to store their data on remote servers. <br>
 The servers are maintained by cloud storage providers and made available to users over a network typically through the Internet. <br>
 Users pay for their cloud data storage on a monthly basis.<br>

-<b>1.
-Why Cloud Storage?</b>
+<b>Why Cloud Storage?</b><br>
-Cloud file storage services simplify the storage and exchange of digital resources among multiple devices.

 The shift from using personal computers to using multiple devices with different platforms and operating systems such as smartphones and tablets each with portable access from various geographical locations at any time, is accountable for the huge popularity of cloud storage services.

 Following are some of the top benefits of such services: